HoolockLinux/docs/README.md

-# linux-apple-resources
+# Hoolock Linux Documentation

-Instructions to boot Linux on A7-A11, T2 Apple devices.
+Documentation for Linux on A7-A11, T2 Apple devices.

+This document contains information about building and booting the kernel.

+For feature support, see [FEATURES.md](./FEATURES.md).

 Excluded devices:
   - HomePod (not tested, so no device tree included)